NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 General contractors in Mississippi must hold a state license from the Mississippi State Board of Contractors (MSBOC) for commercial or residential projects valued at $50,000 or more.

-Applicants must pass both a Business and Law exam and a trade exam, submit financial statements and references and provide proof of insurance.
+Applicants must pass both a business and law exam as well as a trade exam.
+They also need to submit financial statements and professional references, and provide proof of business insurance.

 Required business insurance in Mississippi: